fedcba499/notes/python_definations.md

 ## What is IPython?
 IPython stands for Interactive Python is an enhanced interactive Python shell designed for interactive computing and exploratory data analysis.

+## What is pathlib?
+Pathlib is python library introduced from python 3.4, replacing os.path.
+It is currently the recommended way to operate and use files and directory in python.